JuanxCursed/coding-guide/README.md

 - Follow OWASP security guidelines
 - Implement proper authentication and authorization
-- Sanitize all user inputs
+- Sanitize all user inputs (trim, escape, validate)
 - Use environment variables for sensitive data
 - Implement proper session management
 - Use HTTPS for all network communications
 - Regular security dependency updates
 - Implement rate limiting where appropriate
 - Use prepared statements for database queries
-- Implement proper CORS policies
+- Implement proper CORS policies: Do not use '*'

 ## Performance